Do you want to show empty categories in WordPress widgets?

 You should now see empty categories displayed in the categories list.

-We hope this article helped you learn how to easily display empty categories in WordPress widgets.
-You may also want to see these handy WordPress tips, tricks, and hacks or take a look at our WordPress theme development cheat sheet for more ideas.
+We hope this article helped you learn how to display empty categories in WordPress widgets.
+You may also want to see these handy WordPress tips, tricks, and hacks, or take a look at our tutorial on how to add subcategories on category pages in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.